ChatGPT and Gemini AI interfaces side by side with JavaScript code flowing between them

 We understood that for a Large Language Model (LLM), a single, quick interaction is a whisper.
 A true signal of authority, one that builds lasting memory, comes from a deeper conversation.
 We saw an opportunity to transform that initial whisper into a meaningful dialogue.

-If you want your CSR site to become an SSG site without any development needed, sign up for CiteMET now.
+If you want your CSR site to ship as SSG without rewriting it, sign up for CiteMET now.

 CYY